rcgsheffield/sheffield_hpc/hpc/sshkeys.rst

     ssh-keygen -t rsa -b 4096 -C "<your_email>@<Something>.com"

-This should produce a similarout put to below showing where the keys are to be stored and also asking you to enter a passphrase for your keys. **Do not create keys with out a passhphrase**.
-We can detect this on the HPC and a penalty to your account will be administered
+This should produce a similar output to that shown below.
+You will be asked where the keys are to be stored and to enter a passphrase for your keys. **Do not create keys with out a passphrase**.
+If we detect a key without a passphrase a penalty may be added to your account.

 .. code-block:: bash